Post

 In Australia, there is no specific “gift tax” as a standalone tax.
 Unlike countries such as the United States, which has a federal gift tax system with annual exclusions and lifetime exemptions, Australia does not have a dedicated tax that applies solely to the act of gifting.
 However, this doesn’t mean that all gifts in Australia are completely tax-free in all circumstances.

-The Australian tax system may still impose certain taxes on transactions associated with gifts, depending on various factors including the nature of the gift, its value, and the relationship between the giver and recipient.
+The Australian tax system may still impose certain taxes on transactions associated with gifts, depending on various factors, including the nature of the gift, its value, and the relationship between the giver and recipient.

 Is There a Gift Tax in Australia?